benji-cannot-code/fast-vc-chromium-benchmark-run-4/chrome/browser/ash/README.md

 chrome/browser/ash
 ==================

-This directory should contain non-UI Chrome OS specific code that has `chrome/browser` dependencies.
+This directory should contain Ash specific code that has `chrome/browser` dependencies.

 The code in this directory should live in namespace ash.
 While code in
 //chrome is not supposed to be in any namespace, //chrome/browser/ash is